 - Office of the Sheriff

-The Orange County Sheriff’s Department includes the following Division within its Operations Services Bureau:
+The Orange County Sheriff’s Department is organized into the following divisions:

 - Uniform Patrol Division